 I walked all day without stopping.
-I passed a few people but no one said anything to me, everyone was minding their own business.
+The streets weren't busy, and no one bothered me.
 Finally I found what I was looking for.
-I walked up to one of the militia soldiers and pulled the folded square out of my pocket.
-"I need you to take me to Monroe."
+I walked up to a group of Militia soldiers.
+I pulled the folded square from my pocket.
+"I need you to take me to General Monroe."

-I must have dozed off because when I looked up we were coming to a stop in the middle of a town.
-I looked around but all I saw were militia soldiers, not one civilian.
+I must have dozed off, because when I looked up we were pulling to a stop.
+I glanced around, not one civilian to be seen.
+It was more like a military base than a town.
 "Welcome to Philadelphia," another soldier said helping me down.

 The farther into the base we walked the more nervous I got.
-What if coming here wasn't such a good idea after all?
-I had no idea what Monroe really had planned, he could be planning to kill me or use me a leverage to get my dad and the Plains Nation to back off the war threats.
-I glanced behind and noticed I was flanked by several armed guards; it was a little too late to get away now.
-I was led into a building and up to the second floor.
-I waited until someone came out of the room and waved the other guards away "General Monroe will see you now."
-I entered the room and glanced around quickly.
-My eyes landed on the man standing behind the desk, he was younger than I expected and he was smiling.
-His smile wasn't creepy like the soldier's in Virginia, Monroe's smile looked genuine.
+I began to rethink my decision to come here.
+I had no idea what Monroe really had planned.
+For all I knew, he could be planning to kill me, or use me as leverage against Georgia.
+I glanced over my shoulder, I was flanked by several soldiers.
+It was a little too late to go back now.
+I was led into a building, and up to the second floor.
+I waited outside until a soldier came into the hall and waved the soldiers away.
+"General Monroe will see you now."
+As I entered the office, my eyes swept the room.
+Finally I focused on the man standing behind the desk.
+He was younger than I expected, and he was smiling.
+His smile wasn't creepy like the soldier's in Virginia.
+Monroe's smile looked genuine.